gemistass/extra-hard-exercise/README.md

 # intra-soft-exercise

-Simple API for storing and retrieving accounts, beneficiaries and transaction from mongo db
+Simple API for storing and retrieving accounts, beneficiaries and transactions from mongodb

 ## Included
 - postman collection for easy testing